Course Detail: SSEC - System Safety Engineering & Certification

 - Become familiar with and apply basic techniques of hazard and safety assessment and categorize the safety risk.

 - Identify the causes of hardware and software failures leading to system safety violations through applying diverse failure analyses techniques.

 - Familiarize with the formal methods concept and its role in certification and verification of airborne software controlling safety-critical systems.

 Systems, safety, software/hardware, and aerospace engineers and managers engaged in development of systems for aviation and related industries that may require formal certification.
 This course is tailored toward individuals actively involved in their organization's development of safety-critical systems.

 Certificate of Completion

-The participants attending all three days will be awarded a certificate attesting that they successfully completed the requirements of classroom and practical training for "System Safety Engineering and Certification" and will be awarded 1.8 Continuing Education Units (CEU's).
+The participants attending all three days will be awarded a certificate attesting that they successfully completed the course requirements in "System Safety Engineering and Certification" and will be awarded 1.8 Continuing Education Units (CEU's).

 The preferred method of payment is credit-card at the time of registration.
 If you are paying by another method of payment (wire-transfer, employer voucher, check/PO), please 'Create Profile' from the left menu and then contact Daytona Beach ProEd to submit a registration request.
 Please note registrations are not guaranteed until payment is received in full.

 A cancellation charge of $150 will be assessed on any standard cancellations.
 A late cancellation charge of 25% of the course registration fee will be assessed on cancellations occurring within 14 days of the start of the course.
 For additional information, please review the detailed cancellation, deferment, no-show and refund policies.